Rainyan/userscript-twitch-vod-accurate-timestamps/README.md

   * Make sure you aren't hitting any [Twitch API rate limits](https://dev.twitch.tv/docs/api/guide/#twitch-rate-limits) with the app key you are using for the extension

 * How to reset the app Client ID or Client Secret values stored by the userscript?
-  * Temporarily flip the boolean flag at: https://github.com/Rainyan/userscript-twitch-vod-accurate-timestamps/blob/c2d78839b94b4ed9abe91ec99757eefc0e0e1276/twitch_accurate_vod_timestamps.user.js#L20-L23 to `(true)` instead of `(false)`, and reload the userscript & website.
+  * Temporarily flip the boolean flag near the top of the userscript file: https://github.com/Rainyan/userscript-twitch-vod-accurate-timestamps/blob/c2d78839b94b4ed9abe91ec99757eefc0e0e1276/twitch_accurate_vod_timestamps.user.js#L20-L23 to `(true)` instead of `(false)`, and reload the userscript & website.
 Remember to undo the change after resetting the values.